Skip to main content

 From a clinical perspective, these rules are essential guardrails that prevent the creation of a chronically stressful environment, which would directly undermine the health of the employees the programs are meant to serve.

-A that involves medical examinations or asks disability-related questions is permitted under the ADA only when it is truly voluntary.
+A wellness program that involves medical examinations or asks disability-related questions is permitted under the ADA only when it is truly voluntary.
 The EEOC has provided specific criteria to define this voluntary nature, moving beyond a simple opt-in or opt-out choice.

 The structure of the program must be “reasonably designed to promote health or prevent disease.”
 This means the program must have a legitimate health purpose.
 A program that exists primarily to shift insurance costs to employees with higher health risks fails this test.
 The data collected must be used to provide feedback to employees or to design targeted health initiatives based on aggregate, anonymized information.